List of The Mandalorian characters: Bo-Katan Kryze

 Bo-Katan Kryze is a Mandalorian warrior and the former ruler of Mandalore from House Kryze who appears in "Chapter 11: The Heiress" and "Chapter 16: The Rescue".
 Bo-Katan is portrayed by Katee Sackhoff, who previously voiced the character in animated form in Star Wars: The Clone Wars and Star Wars Rebels.
-In the third season, Bo-Katan Kryze is credited as a main cast member, the first character other than the Mandalorian and Grogu to be credited as anything other than co-starring.
+In the third season, Bo-Katan is credited as a main cast member, the first character other than the Mandalorian and Grogu to be credited as anything other than co-starring.

 In "Chapter 11: The Heiress", Bo-Katan and the Nite Owls rescue The Mandalorian and The Child.
 She introduces herself, revealing her heritage as a Mandalorian, and that Din Djarin's group are zealots who wish to restore ancient Mandalorian traditions.
 The Mandalorian leaves rejecting their help.
 Later Bo-Katan and the Nite Owls again rescue The Mandalorian.
 In return for information he reluctantly agrees to help them seize a shipment of weapons.
 During the raid Bo-Katan changes plan, deciding to take the whole ship, not just the weapons.
 When they capture the bridge, Bo-Katan interrogates the head officer, wanting to know about the Dark Saber.
 Bo-Katan was impressed by the Mandalorian and invites him to join them, but he must continue his quest, so she tells him to go to the forest planet of Corvus, to find the Jedi Ahsoka Tano.
 In "Chapter 16" Bo-Katan helps The Mandalorian to rescue The Child from Moff Gideon.

-In "Chapter 17" and "Chapter 18" the Mandalorian sets out on a pilgrimage to the mines of Mandalore and needs Bo-Katan's help.
+In season 3, the Mandalorian sets out on a pilgrimage to the mines of Mandalore and needs Bo-Katan's help.
 At first she refuses, but when the Mandalorian gets into trouble, he sends Grogu to get her help, and she races to Mandalore and saves him.
 They find the Living Waters and the Mandalorian bathes in the waters, only to fall into it.
 Bo-Katan saves him again and as they return to Bo-Katan's home, they are attacked by Imperials and her home is destroyed.
 The Mandalorian takes her to the Mandalorian hideout, where he delivers proof of his pilgrimage and Bo-Katan is also accepted as she too bathed in the Waters.
+In the season finale, Bo-Katan becomes the one who reunite all Mandalorians as The Armorer predicted to her.